 As an Amazon Associate we earn from qualifying purchases.

-As women, we’re no strangers to how frustrating sizing for clothing can be, more so when it comes to underwear.
+As a woman, I’m no stranger to how frustrating sizing for clothing can be, more so when it comes to underwear.

 Whether you’ve lost or gained weight, prefer different brands, or feel like you’ve never worn the right bra size, learning how to measure a bra size can be the key to finally wearing a bra that not only fits well but also makes you look and feel good.

 For the most straightforward way to measure bra size, you need a soft measuring tape so you can get the exact size of your chest area.
 Use the measuring tape to measure your bust and underbust in different positions, like standing, laying down, or leaning forward.

 It’s best to do this while you’re not wearing anything (even a bra) to get the most accurate measurements.
 The measuring tape should be very snug.

 If you don’t get a whole number, round it to the nearest one.
 If what you get is an even number, you need to add four inches so you’ll have room to move around.

 |Step 1||Use a tape measure to measure under the breasts and around the back|